junghunim07/junghunim07/README.md

 ##### 2019.03 - ing
 * Senior year student, B.S. in [Software Engineering](https://sw.jnu.ac.kr/sw/index.do)
 * Academic Excellence in the 2022 Fall Semester, 2023 Spring Semester and 2024 Spring Semester
+* Participate in the Soccer Club,'Random', for Four Years

 ## 🚀 Projects